-The Caching Shader Preprocessor caches intermediate preprocessing data to speed up shader import and compilation time.
-The Editor reuses this cached data, and only needs to parse include files when their contents change.
+The Caching Shader Preprocessor is optimized for faster shader import and compilation; it is up to 25% faster.
+It works by caching intermediate preprocessing data, so the Editor only needs to parse include files when their contents change.
 This makes compiling multiple variants of the same shader more efficient.
 Enabling the Caching Shader Preprocessor has the most noticeable effect when shaders within a project use a large set of common include files.

-You can enable or disable the Caching Shader Preprocessor using the Caching Shader Preprocessor checkbox in the Shader Compilation section of the Editor settings window.
-You can also enable or disable this feature in a C# script, using the EditorSettings.cachingShaderPreprocessor API.
+You can enable or disable the Caching Shader Preprocessor with the Caching Shader Preprocessor checkbox in the Shader Compilation section of the Editor settings window, or with the EditorSettings.cachingShaderPreprocessor API.

 While building the game, Unity can detect that some of the internal shader variants are not used by the game, and exclude (“strip”) them from build data.
 Build-time stripping is done for: